UsamaK98/mleng/README.md

 1. Ensure Ollama is installed and running
 2. Check that you have pulled the required model (`ollama pull llama3`)
 3. The application will attempt to initialize the Ollama service automatically if not provided

+### Vector Database Issues

+If you encounter errors with Qdrant:

+1. The system will automatically fall back to ChromaDB if Qdrant is not available
+2. You can test vector storage connectivity with `python src/test_vector_store.py`
+3. For better performance with local development, ChromaDB is a good alternative to Qdrant

 ### Embedding Dimensions